gabeorosan/manabou/README.md

 This is a local [fasthtml](https://www.fastht.ml/) web app for mining Japanese vocab using Gemini.
-It generates a new vocab word, its Japanese definition and other incorrect multiple choice options, and gives explanations/translations.
+It generates Japanese definitions for new vocab words or words from your known vocabulary (randomly), along with incorrect multiple choice options, and gives explanations/translations.

 **Demo**
 ![App Demo](demo.gif)

 **How to Run:**

-0. **Vocab List:**
+0. **Custom Vocab & Review Ratio:**
-    replace vocab.txt with your own known vocab words
+    * replace vocab.txt with your own known vocab words
+    * in app.py, change the `REVIEW_TO_NEW_RATIO` from `0.5` to your desired ratio of review to new vocab.

 1.  **Install Dependencies:**
     ```bash